Allow us to introduce ourselves

 Do You have a beach service?

 We do!
 Well, technically it’s a water-side service.
-From the Sunday after Memorial Day through the Sunday after Labor Day, we hold a service at 8:30am at the pavilion in Pot-Nets Seaside.
+From Memorial Day weekend through Labor Day weekend, we hold a Sunday morning service at 8:30am at the pavilion in Pot-Nets Seaside.

 You can bring a chair, or sit on one of the benches under the pavilion.
 Sometimes, weather forces us to cancel, but we’ll post cancellations on our facebook page.
 And you’ll probably know ahead of time, just by looking out your window.